Peter Kennedy (diplomat): Diplomatic career

 After initial postings in Apia and Geneva, where in 1986 he was elected Chair of the GATT Committee on Technical Barriers to Trade, Kennedy was appointed International Affairs Adviser to New Zealand Prime Minister Jim Bolger, a role he held from 1990 to 1993.
 This period coincided with the Gulf War (and the Kuwait hostage crisis) and New Zealand's second election to the UN Security Council.
 Subsequently, he became Ambassador to the Republic of Korea (1993–95), at the time the youngest ever appointee from New Zealand.

 Returning to New Zealand as Principal Trade Adviser he participated in numerous GATT and OECD meetings before taking over the division responsible for New Zealand's relations with Australia.
 He was instrumental in setting up the Australia New Zealand Leadership Forum becoming its first New Zealand Executive Secretary.
-He had earlier in his career drafted the Services Protocol between Australia and New Zealand that led to liberalisation of telecommunications services within each country.
+He had earlier in his career drafted the Services Protocol between Australia and New Zealand that led to liberalisation of services within each country.
+This was the first comprehensive multi-sector bilateral agreement in the world to govern trade in services.
 After he returned from his final posting in Brussels he became the executive director of the New Zealand Institute of International Affairs, a position he held until his retirement in 2015.
 More recently he has been co-facilitator for the China Capable Masterclass run by the NZ Contemporary China Research Centre.

 Kennedy has published many articles on international issues, including "Current and Future Trade Developments in Agriculture", "Whither Brussels", "After the Missions: predicting New Zealand's security future", "Syria: is there an end in sight?" and "The Way Forward: a perspective on patchwork governance".
 He is also the editor of The Arctic and Antarctica: Differing Currents of Change.